 Professional Templates – There are thousands of ready-made templates that you can use on your site.
 These themes are developed by professionals from all over the world.

 Incredibly Powerful – WordPress websites can be easily extended with plugins.
-By installing plugins, you can add any functionality to your existing website such as adding a contact form, adding a reservation system, adding a photo gallery, and more.
+By installing plugins, you can add any functionality to your existing website, such as:

-Full control and Ownership – You get full control of your website, its domain name, and all its contents.
+Full control and Ownership – You get complete control over your website, its domain name, and all its contents.
 You can make any changes you want, and there is no limit on how much your site can grow in popularity, traffic, sales, and users.

 Disadvantages of Using WordPress

-Learning Curve – While WordPress is easy to use but it takes a while for most beginners to get familiar with the software.
+Learning Curve – While WordPress is easy to use, it takes a while for most beginners to get familiar with the software.
 There is plenty of help available to get over this learning curve quickly, but it will take a little effort.

 HTML is the markup language used to display web pages.
 Most websites on the internet use HTML with a variety of markup and scripting languages to create web pages.

-CMS software like WordPress use database to store and retrieve content.
+CMS software like WordPress uses a database to store and retrieve content.
 On the other hand, HTML websites have all your content in static files.

-Having said that, Let’s take a look at advantages and disadvantages of a HTML website for your business.
+Having said that, let’s look at the advantages and disadvantages of an HTML website for your business.

-Little to No Maintenance – Once your website is live, you do not need to install any updates or regularly backup.
-If nothing is changed, you can just backup your website once and forget about it.
+Little to No Maintenance – Once your website is live, you do not need to install any updates or regularly back up your content.
+If nothing has changed, then you can just back up your website once and forget about it.

 Low Requirements – HTML websites don’t need servers with PHP or MySQL installed on them.
-They can run on cheaper server with low resources.
-Although most good web hosting companies offer PHP and MySQL support.
+They can run on cheaper servers with low resources.
+However, most good web hosting companies offer PHP and MySQL support.

-No Additional Features – If your business grows and you want to add a feature to your website like a store, a survey or poll, a gallery, etc. All of this would require you to hire a developer and in most cases they would recommend you to move to WordPress.
+No Additional Features – If your business grows and you want to add a feature to your website, like an online store, a survey or poll, or a gallery, then you will need to hire a developer.
+In most cases, they would recommend moving to WordPress.

-Costs – Considering that you will have to hire people even for smallest tasks, the cost of a HTML website could get much higher than a WordPress website.
+Costs – Considering that you will have to hire people even for the smallest tasks, the cost of an HTML website could become much higher than a WordPress website.

 Now that we know the pros and cons of both WordPress and HTML websites.
 Let’s talk about which one is better for your business website.

-If you are certain that you will never want to update, change, or add anything new to your website, then by all means go for a HTML website.
+If you are certain that you will never want to update, change, or add anything new to your website, then by all means, go for an HTML website.
 It will be faster and will serve your purpose.

-For those who want grow their business website to make you more money, then WordPress is the way to go forward.
+For people who want to grow their business website to make money online, WordPress is the way to go.

-Instead of paying developers loads of money for smallest things, you will be able to spend that money on growing your business with WordPress.
+Instead of paying developers loads of money for the smallest things, you can spend that money on growing your business with WordPress.